9dots/get-coding-curricula/devy/README.md

 ![devy](../images/getcoding_2.jpg)

-The devY series features game-based curricula designed to introduce and reinforce coding concepts in a fun and engaging way for students.
-These units include unplugged activities where students can explore coding in a physical space, worksheets to help organize student thinking, and online games to practice coding skills.
+The devY series features project-based curricula designed to introduce and reinforce coding concepts in a fun and engaging way for students.
+These units include unplugged activities where students can explore coding in a physical space, worksheets to help organize student thinking, and platform specific challenges to practice coding skills.

 ### Curriculum